Oku-Code/void-linux-guide/void-setup-guide.md

 - `grub-install --target=x86_64-efi --efi-directory=/boot/efi --bootloader-id=VOID`, type this command to install grub.
 - `grub-makeconfig -o /boot/grub/grub.cfg`, update grub config or simply type `update grub`.
+- **Note:** for MBR partitions, or an gpt label in a MBR system execute the following: `grub-install --target=i386-pc /dev/sdx`

+> Notice i'm selecting the volume not the partition, is a common error

 #### Update initramfs